-When do wrinkles start to appear?
-We don’t have the secret to avoiding the impact of facial aging totally, but we can tell when you’ll start seeing wrinkles.
-In your early 20s, the truth is, no matter how you view it, wrinkles start popping up.
+Unfortunately, we don’t have the secret to avoiding facial aging completely, but there are ways to mitigate it.
+The truth is that wrinkles will start to appear as early as your twenties.
 This may sound alarming to some people, but thankfully, advancements in skincare like non-surgical facelifts make it easy to deal with.

-Before we dive into ways that you could prevent or completely get rid of wrinkles, let’s first take a look at what they are, types of wrinkles, and what causes them.
+Before we dive into the ways that you can prevent or completely get rid of wrinkles, let’s first take a look at what they are, the different types of wrinkles, and what causes them.

 What are Wrinkles?

 Wrinkles, also known as rhytides, are a natural part of the aging process and volume loss.
-These are the creases, folds, and ridges in the skin that typically appear as people get older.
+Wrinkles are the creases, folds, and ridges in the skin that typically appear as people get older.

-Although heredity mostly determines skin structure and texture, there are also major contributors to wrinkles such as sun exposure, pollutants, smoking, injury, surgery, acne, dehydration, repeated facial expressions and other skin diseases with a tendency to scar.
+Although heredity mostly determines skin structure and texture, there are also major contributors to wrinkles such as sun exposure, pollutants, smoking, injury, surgery, acne, dehydration, repeated facial expressions, and skin diseases that have a tendency to scar.
 Wrinkles tend to appear on the face, neck, back of the hand, and arms because these parts receive most sun exposure.

 What are Dynamic Wrinkles?

-Every facial expression you make such as frowning, smiling, blinking, and squinting, the muscles around the face contract in different ways to express what you’re feeling.
-When muscles contract repeatedly, the skin starts to crease and fold and it starts to form dynamic wrinkles or expression lines.
-They become more permanent and visible over time due to our skin loses its elasticity.
+With every facial expression that you make (frowning, smiling, blinking, squinting, etc.), the muscles around your face contract in various ways to express what you’re feeling.
+When muscles contract repeatedly, the skin starts to crease and fold, and it starts to form dynamic wrinkles (also known as expression lines).
+They become more permanent and visible over time due to our skin losing its elasticity.